Lynx © Kenny Goossen

-The Missing Lynx Project is a partnership project investigating the possibility of reintroducing lynx to England.
+The Missing Lynx Project is a partnership project investigating the possibility of reintroducing lynx to Britain.
+The project is focusing on a habitat patch in Northumberland and bordering areas of Cumbria and southern Scotland.

 We are currently exploring the ecological, practical and social feasibility of reintroducing lynx.
 This is basically asking three key questions.
 Is there an area in England where lynx could live?
 How could we go about bringing lynx back?
 And would local people accept lynx back in the landscape?